tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ## Adjusting the Scale for Easier Math

-Before getting into the code and mathy stuff, it's best to scale everything in order to make the numbers a bit more sane to work with.
+Before getting into the code and math stuff, it's best to scale everything in order to make the numbers a bit more sane to work with.
 This step will allow you to avoid lengthy decimals in favour of single- and double-digit integers.
 You normally wouldn't scale things so dramatically -- and it'll incur some odd side-effects, as you'll come to see -- but understanding vectors will be easier using values like `[1, 5]` instead of `[0.0025, 0.0125]`.

-Make the necessary adjustments to the following Hierarchy objects:
+Make the necessary adjustments to the following objects in the Hierarchy:

-* "Main Camera" -- in the **Camera** component, set the *Background* (Hex Colour) field to `00447700`, and the *Size* field to `2000`.
+* "Main Camera" -- in the **Camera** component, set the *Background* (Hex Colour) field to `00447700`, and the *Size* field to `2000`

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/08-camera-settings.png" class="fullwidth" />
 </figure>

-* "nyan_cat" -- in the **Transform** component, set both the *X* and *Y* *Scale* to `500`.
+* "nyan_cat" -- in the **Transform** component, set both the *X* and *Y* *Scale* to `500`

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/09-nyan-cat-scale.png" class="fullwidth" />